Electronic waste (e-waste) recycling

 - donate it.

-Please note that vapes, also known as e-cigarettes can only be recycled through our specialty vape recycling program.
-To recycle vapes, please drop them off at St Kilda Town Hall, between 8.30 am and 5 pm (Monday to Friday).
+Vapes, also known as e-cigarettes, can only be recycled through our specialty vape recycling program.
+Please drop them off at one of our disposal points:

 E-waste you can recycle